 Yes.
 It was Nicki Minaj.
 It was a job that came through my agency.
 I was really nervous.
 She’s someone who definitely takes pride in her nails and has been getting them done for years.
 It was really exciting.
 She’s so famous and I’m a big fan of her music.
 It was really a lot of fun!

 What’s your favorite type of celebrity appointment?

 Probably award shows.
 Everyone is fussing over the celebrity at once doing hair and makeup.
 The stylist is there.
-There may be a representative there from the designer that’s lending them a dress.
-Maybe a security guard or someone from the jewelry company with lots of diamonds.
+There may be a representative from the designer that’s lending them a dress.
+It may be a security guard or someone from the jewellery company with lots of diamonds.
 It’s very exciting.

 Many people might assume that celebrity clients don’t have foot issues.
 Is that true?

 Not necessarily!
 Everyone is human.
 A lot of women, especially in Hollywood, wear these insanely high heels and their feet take a real beating.
 Especially if they dance or if they’re a singer that performs a lot.
 They also may not have a great diet or nutrition.
 And people, especially celebrities, can be lazy and don’t do regular home maintenance.
 It all really takes a toll.
 Like anyone, celebrities definitely need real, no-kidding foot care products.
 And a lot of them are really impressed when they see or experience before and after I use Footlogix products.

 My number one that I cannot be without is the spray Callus Softener.
 It’s remarkable and I see insane results immediately.
 The amount of dead skin that comes off after using callus softener is extraordinary.
 I also love the Very Dry Skin Formula Mousse.
 I use that for clients that have extremely dry skin.
 When I use all of the Footlogix products in conjunction, it makes a huge difference.